 Photography equipment storage is extremely important.
 We live near the ocean, where there is a lot of moisture in the air, so we know how mold can quickly ruin a lens.
 We have a few tips for easily protecting your photography equipment.

-- We put desiccants in each box.
+We put desiccants in each box.
 We use Interteck reusable blue silica gel packets.
 They turn pink when they need to be changed, and they can be renewed and reused by drying them out in the oven or the air fryer on the lowest temperature.

-- We labeled the lens hoods using a permanent white oil-based marking pen so we know which hood belongs to which lens.
+We labeled the lens hoods using a permanent white oil-based marking pen so we know which hood belongs to which lens.
 We clean the outside with a disinfectant wipe and the inside, that is a felt material, we clean with packaging tape that removes the lint.
-Then we store them in the box with the lens.
+Then we store them in the box with the correct lens.

 One last note: Any storage system only works if you actually use it.
 So we take apart the cameras after each shoot and put everything away (or, at least, we try to).